 Natural resource lands, including aquatic resource areas and critical areas shall be classified and designated, and regulations adopted to assure their long-term conservation.
 Land uses and developments which are incompatible with critical areas shall be prohibited except when impacts from such uses and developments can be mitigated.

-Land use decisions shall take into account the immediate and long-range cumulative effects of proposed uses on the environment, both on- and off-site.
+Land use decisions shall take into account the immediate and long-range cumulative effects of proposed uses on the environment, including climate vulnerability and climate impact both on- and off-site.

 Reduce the loss of critical aquatic and terrestrial habitat by minimizing habitat fragmentation.

-Wetlands, woodlands, watersheds and aquifers are essential components of the hydrologic system and shall be managed to protect surface and groundwater quality.
+Wetlands, woodlands, watersheds and aquifers are essential components of the hydrologic system and shall be managed to protect surface and groundwater quality and managed to promote climate resilience.

 Recognize the river systems within Skagit County as pivotal freshwater resources and manage development within the greater watershed in a manner consistent with planning practices that enhance the integrity of the aquatic resource, fish and wildlife habitat, and recreational and aesthetic qualities.